raja21068/ReplyWise-Local/README.md

 ### 👥 Group Chat Mode

-Group messages use different rules:
+Group messages use stricter rules:

 - Do not reply to every group message
 - Reply only when directly mentioned or clearly relevant